 2 We have the feel of a small college, the power of a national law school.
 Case Western Reserve is a small, personal school where you don't get lost in a crowd.
 Yet our national recognition brings almost two-thirds of our students from outside the State of Ohio, and over two-thirds of our alumni live and work around the nation and the world.

 1 We educate leaders.
-National Law Journal reported in April 2016 that we were one of the top 30 law schools in the nation that saw the most alumni promoted to partner in the nation's 100 largest law firms this past year.
-Our more than 10,000 living alumni include Fred Gray, renowned civil rights lawyer who represented Martin Luther King, Jr. (left); Mark Weinberger, Global Chairman & CEO of EY; Barry Meyer, Chairman of Warner Bros. from 1999 to 2013; Patty Inglis, Executive Vice President of the San Francisco 49ers; Martin Gruenberg, Chairman of the FDIC; and Austin Fragomen, founder of the nation's largest immigration firm.
+Our more than 10,000 living alumni include Fred Gray, renowned civil rights lawyer who represented Martin Luther King, Jr. (left); Mark Weinberger, Global Chairman & CEO of EY; Barry Meyer, Chairman of Warner Bros. from 1999-2013; Patty Inglis, Executive Vice President of the San Francisco 49ers; Martin Gruenberg, Chairman of the FDIC; Kathleen O'Malley, Judge of the U.S. Court of Appeals for the Federal Circuit; and Austin Fragomen, founder of the nation's largest immigration firm.